-As a fellow pastor’s wife who has faced the unique challenges of ministry life, I understand that struggling with sexual sin can be particularly daunting.
+As a pastor’s wife who has faced the unique challenges of ministry life, I understand that struggling with sexual sin can be particularly daunting.

 I understand the unique challenges we face in ministry life, and it’s my heartfelt desire to offer support, guidance, and a sense of community as we address this sensitive topic together.